 And the money that goes into an RRSP is tax-deferred.
 So it lowers your taxes when you make more money.
 In addition, when you eventually withdraw from it in retirement, you are charged a lower tax rate because you’re making less.
 And that means you keep more of the money you earn in your own pocket and out of the government’s hands.

 How Much Can I Contribute to an RRSP?

 Maximum RRSP Contribution Limit For 2019 And 2020

 The first step to ensuring you don’t over-contribute to an RRSP is to understand your maximum RRSP contribution limit.
 The maximum amount you contribute in any given year changes based on current government regulations and your previous year’s earnings and contributions.
 You may also carry over the contribution room from previous years.
 But again, it’s important to know this number so you don’t have to fix over-contributions down the road.

-For the 2019 tax year, your RRSP contribution limit is 18% of the reported income on your 2018 tax return.
-And this is up to a maximum of $26,500.
-In 2020, that maximum increases to $27,230.
-So make sure you don’t exceed your RRSP contribution limits.
+For the 2021 tax year, your RRSP contribution limit is 18% of the reported income on your tax return in the previous year.
+And this is up to a maximum of $27,830.
+In 2022 tax year, that maximum increases to $29,210.

 Avoid having to fix over-contributions to your RRSP by estimating your limit with the help of an RRSP calculator.